You’re Never Too Young to Have a Global Reach

 Bachelor’s student in Public Health

-December 18, 2019, BA, Students, Global Public Health, Health Behavior and Health Education, Internships, Student Organizations
+December 18, 2019, BA, Students, Undergraduate, Global Public Health, Health Behavior and Health Education, Internships, Student Organizations

 Before college, I had no idea that public health was even a field that existed let alone one that I would be so interested in.
 What was so attractive about this field to me was how interdisciplinary it is.
 We’re looking at health issues but also at social issues like economics, racial equity, and access to resources.

 I was drawn to the mission of public health but even more to the people of the undergraduate program here.
 The community at the School of Public Health struck me right away as incredibly empathetic and compassionate about the issues they are tackling and the world they are engaging—I quickly realized it was something I needed to be a part of.

 I'm part of a student organization on campus called Pencils of Promise Michigan.
 We help build schools, train teachers, and provide quality education and health education programs to children in Ghana, Guatemala, Laos, and Nicaragua.
 We raise money through a variety of campus-based activities.
 One of the initiatives that has come out of the national Pencils of Promise organization is the Water, Sanitation, and Hygiene (WASH) program, where kids learn about hygiene practices and are given access to clean water.
 As a student of public health, it’s exciting to be a part of that effort in some small way.
 It is especially meaningful for me because my sister Anh helped start the Pencils of Promise chapter here on campus at Michigan.

 Many people around the world do not have opportunities to access educational resources.
 Contributing to the national Pencils of Promise effort is my way of paying it forward.